fablukm/deep_training_reports/README.md

 Training accuracy, loss, and learning rate plots are written in `tikz` and passed to LaTeX template.

 The `.pdf` is rendered from a LaTeX template using Jinja2.
 This means that the template is __fully customisable__ to fit into conference `.tex` templates, or corporate report layouts.

+This repository only contains a __dummy MNIST example__.
+The generalisation should be straight-forward from this manual, contact me otherwise.

 ## Example
 To provide a working example, this repository contains a minimal LaTeX template and different simple _keras_ models for MNIST.
 The full report can be found in `reports/report_MNIST.pdf` and `reports/report_MNIST.tex` for the rendered `.tex` file.
 Hyper-references are included.